oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 Software migrations take time and planning, and having a good game plan helps.
 Consider transitioning to OAuth 2.0 in small, incremental steps.

 The first step in migrating from static API tokens is ensuring the APIs you use support OAuth 2.0.
 Check with your vendor if you're calling third-party APIs.
 If your API is internal, you'll want to add OAuth support.
-Once you verify the APIs you're calling support OAuth, you'll need the client ID for the OAuth application and to enable access measures such as scopes.
+Once you verify the APIs you're calling support OAuth, you'll need the client ID for the OAuth application and enable access measures such as scopes.

 Let's focus on the use case of an automated service-to-service call.
 Incorporating OAuth 2.0 within your APIs all in one shot is daunting, so let's examine how to achieve this incrementally.
 Before making any code changes, you can try the steps locally by hand and use your favorite HTTP client to request a token and call an API using OAuth 2.0.
 This case uses Client Credentials flow with a private key JWT.
 The steps are: